 - Cover the rice mound with a pot cover that domes up a bit higher than the height of the rice mound.
 The cover does not have to match the size of the pot opening; as long as it doesn’t touch the rice and can sit on the screen, it’s fine.

 - The amount of steaming time depends on the amount of rice (with this method, one cup of raw rice should take 25-30 minutes).
 It would be good to flip the rice once half way through the steaming to ensure even cooking and prevent the bottom of the rice mound from getting too soggy.

 - Once the rice is cooked, remove the splatter guard from the water and scrape the rice off the screen.
 The cooked rice should slide right off.

-This method works well with other easy steaming jobs.
+This method works well with other easy steaming jobs as well.
 I’ve made beautiful Thai curried fish custard in banana leaf cups and many other things this way.
 You can also use a splatter screen to sift flour or play indoor badminton with, swat a fly in the kitchen, and, of course, as a splatter guard.